refinedev/refine/documentation/docs/api-reference/core/components/refine-config.md

 ### `identifier`

-The `identifier` value servers as the main matching key for a resource.
+The `identifier` value serves as the main matching key for a resource.
 It allows you to effectively differentiate between multiple resources that share the same `name`.

-There are scenarios where you may require multiple resources with the same `name` but distinct `meta` values.
-For instance, you might want a posts resource utilizing the default data provider and another posts resource utilizing the "typicode" data provider.
+There are scenarios where you may have multiple resources with the same `name` but different `meta` values.
+For instance, you might want a `posts` resource utilizing the default data provider and another `posts` resource utilizing the "typicode" data provider.
 In this case, you can use the `identifier` to differentiate between them.

 ```tsx
 import { Refine } from "@refinedev/core";